 Air Fryer Chicken Wings Video Tutorial

-- Toss wings with seasoning: Toss your wings in your seasoning, making sure each has been adequately coated.
+- Toss wings with seasoning: In a large bowl, toss the wings in the seasoning, making sure each wing is adequately coated.

-- Air fry the chicken wings: Place wings in a single layer in the air fryer tray, flipping about 3/4ths of the way through.
+- Air fry the chicken wings: Preheat the air fryer to 380°F. Place wings in a single layer in the air fryer tray and bake for about 15 minutes.
+Toss the wings, then increase the heat to 400°F and bake for another five minutes.

 - Serve: Serve wings fresh out of the air fryer with your favorite dipping sauces.